bebleo/smtpdfix/README.md

 ## Using

-The `SMTPDFix` plugin, `smtpd`, automatically registers for use with pytest when you install smptdfix.
+The `SMTPDFix` plugin, `smtpd`, automatically registers for use with pytest when you install smtpdfix.
 To use it simply add to you test method.

 ```python
 from smtplib import SMTP